drepper/streamdeckd/README.md

 daemon tries to find the device a few times but if this fails the only remedy is to restart the daemon.

+The process is using threads.
+Especially on high core-count machines there are a lot of them.
+The predominant reason for that is the ASIO functionality that is used by the websocket library.
+It creates an internal thread pool and I haven't been able to find so far a way to limit the number of threads in that pool.
+Most of them should sleep all the time so the resource consumption should be minimal.

 To Do
 -----